 What is the difference between Spanish bluebell and English bluebell?

 The plant known as common bluebell (Hyacinthoides non-scripta, also called English bluebell) bears flowers and leaves that look like those on the Spanish bluebell plant.
 But there are easy ways to tell the two apart: The floral stalk of the common bluebell bends down when the plant is in bloom, thus displaying the flowers under a natural arch.
 Common bluebell's blooms line up on one side of the floral stalk.

 By contrast, Hyacinthoides hispanica pushes up a straight flower stalk.
 Moreover, its flowers emerge from multiple sides of the stalk.

-A third identifying trait for those who like to use their noses is that English bluebells are more fragrant.
+A third identifying trait for those who like to use their noses is that common bluebell flowers are more fragrant.

 What are good companion plants to Spanish bluebell?

 Spanish bluebells look great with daffodils, Asiatic lilies, and oxalis.